 Instructions

-- Rinse dried beans and remove any rocks or broken beans.
+- Using a fine-mesh strainer, rinse dried beans under running water and remove any rocks or broken beans.

-- Place rinsed beans in the inner pot.
-Add in stock, water, onion, jalapeno, garlic cloves, chili powder, paprika, cumin, onion powder, and garlic powder.
+- Place the rinsed beans in the inner pot of your electric pressure cooker.
+Add in the broth, water, onion, jalapeno, garlic cloves, chili powder, paprika, cumin, onion powder, and garlic powder.

-- Blend with an immersion blender or food processor, adding ½ cup of the reserved liquid at a time until beans are smooth and the desired consistency is reached.
+- Add 1 teaspoon of salt and the vinegar if using.
+Blend with an immersion blender, adding ½ cup of the reserved liquid at a time until beans are smooth and the desired consistency is reached.
 Taste and adjust seasoning/salt if needed.
+Alternatively, use a potato masher, blender, or food processor to process the beans with the reserved cooking liquid.

 Equipment Needed